ropensci/roweb/_drafts/2016-03-22-software-review.Rmd

 positive aspect of review.
 While the badge may be a motivating factor, it seems from the responses that authors primarily value in the feedback itself.
-There has been some [argument](http://simplystatistics.org/2013/09/26/how-could-code-review-discourage-code-disclosure-reviewers-with-motivation/) whether code review encourage or discourage for scientists to publish their code.
+There has been some [argument](http://simplystatistics.org/2013/09/26/how-could-code-review-discourage-code-disclosure-reviewers-with-motivation/) whether code review will encourage or discourage scientists to publish their code.
 While our package authors represent a specific subset of scientists - those knowledgeable and motivated enough to create and disseminate packages - we think our pilot shows that a well-designed review process can be encouraging.